| |

 Roll dough into a thin layer about 1/4 inch thick, or sculpt into the desired shape.
 (I created my own stems for my painted foam pumpkin tutorial.)

 Some salt dough ornament recipes mention using parchment paper to roll out the dough.
-I find that the dough is thick and moist enough that all I needed was a cutting board and rolling pin.
+I usually find the dough thick and moist enough that all I need is a cutting board and rolling pin.

 I happened to find a great set of Christmas cookie cutters at Dollar Tree, but you can find a similar set here.

 Tip: At this point, you can also have the kids place a hand in the dough or add a thumbprint.
-Nothing says “Christmas” like a handprint salt dough ornament!
+Nothing says “Christmas” like handprint ornaments!

 4. Make small holes in the ornaments